 High level of subsidies on mobile handsets

 The company has been trying to attract customers with large scale subsidies on the mobile phones it sells.
 The company launched over 300 varieties of 3G models at extremely low prices in 2010 and over 400 in 2011.
-This has led to a huge dip in the profit margins of the company.
+Although this helped the company attract new users at a rapid pace, it led to a huge dip in the profit margins of the company.

 High Customer Growth Potential

 There is high customer growth potential in Chinese telecommunications industry in all regions.
 Rural market largely remains untapped and has been recognised as a big potential for expanding customer base and increasing revenues.
-The Government’s initiatives for reform and development in rural areas further enhance company prospects.
+The Government’s initiatives for reform and development in rural areas should further enhance the company's prospects.